On $\mathsf{G}$-isoshtukas over function fields: On rational conjugacy classes

 \begin{corsub} Let $G$ be as in Theorem~\ref{thm1}, and let $E/F$ be a (not necessarily finite) Galois extension.
 Assume that $E$ has cohomological dimension $\leqslant 1$.
 Then any regular semisimple $\Gal(E/F)$-stable conjugacy class in $G(E)$ contains an element in $G(F)$.

-In particular, if $F$ is a global function field and $E\coloneqq\breve F $ then any $\sigma$-stable regular semisimple conjugacy class in $G(\breve F)$ contains an element in $G(F)$. \end{corsub} \begin{proof} This is an immediate consequence of the previos corollary. \end{proof}
+In particular, if $F$ is a global function field and $E\coloneqq\breve F $ then any $\sigma$-stable regular semisimple conjugacy class in $G(\breve F)$ contains an element in $G(F)$. \end{corsub} \begin{proof} This is an immediate consequence of the previous corollary. \end{proof}

 It remains to prove Theorem~\ref{thm1}.
 Unfortunately, we cannot naively adapt the proof of \cite[Theorem~4.1]{Kottwitz:RatlConjRedGp}.
 Indeed, to reduce the proof to the semisimple simply connected case, \emph{loc.~cit.} used the equality